joemoose/dungeoneers.d20/docs/appendix-g.md

 If WIL or DEX are reduced to zero with damage points remaining, apply the excess to STR.
 If STR is reduced to zero, apply any remaining excess damage to DEX.

-If you specifically target a location with your attack, roll your damage with a disadvantage.
+If you specifically target a hit location with an attack, roll your damage with a disadvantage.